stock2shop/website/content/help/how-to/products/terminology.md

 of the allowed characters for that field.
 This is used by Stock2Shop to schedule a 'Pull' of product data from a source.

 #### Inventory Management
-Most websites have a functionality to display “In Stock” or “Out of Stock” labels when a product has qty or not, this is called inventory management and is optional when integrating with Stock2Shop.
+Most websites have functionality to display “In Stock” or “Out of Stock” labels when a product has available qty or not, this is called inventory management and is optional when integrating with Stock2Shop.

 #### Workflow
 The process for creating, enriching, removing products with particular preferences.
-Workflows can differ drastically between different clients and their specific integration setup.
-Workflows are covered by Stock2Shop when your integration is being configured.
+Workflows can differ drastically between different integrations and their specific setup.
+Workflows are covered by Stock2Shop when your integration is being setup.

-Missing terms:

-- Auto Sync
-- Re-Link
-- Channel Id
-- Audit Log
+#### Re-link
+When we talk about a product link, it refers to the connect of the product from Stock2Shop and how it links to your product on your Sales Channels.
+When first syncing your Stock2Shop Inventory, our Connector will find existing products and if not, it will create them (depending on requirements) as new products.
+When we establish the initial link, Stock2Shop saves the ID your sales channel assigns to the products in order to update products faster moving forward.
+When a product is removed from your Sales Channel without being removed from Stock2Shop, it will break the link.
+If the product is re-created on your Sales Channel, it will not have the same ID Stock2Shop has saved.
+In this case we would need to Re-link your product

-- Channel Rules
+#### Channel ID
-- ...
--
--
-...
+When linking products to your Sales Channel, we save the ID assigned by the Sales Channel for quicker reference to the product.
+This ID we call a Channel ID, and is unique to a single product on your Store.